Jed York

-John Edward "Jed" York (born March 9, 1980) is an American businessman who is the principal owner and chief executive officer of the San Francisco 49ers of the National Football League, Co-owner of Leeds United F.C of the Premier League and Rangers F.C of the Scottish Premiership.
-He is the son of 49ers co-chairs Denise DeBartolo York and John York, nephew of former 49ers owner Edward J. DeBartolo Jr. and a board member at Leeds United.
-York has been the 49ers' CEO since 2008, and acquired enough of his mother's shares to become the team's principal owner in 2024.
+John Edward "Jed" York (born March 9, 1980) is an American businessman who is the principal owner and chief executive officer of the San Francisco 49ers of the National Football League, as well as co-owner of Premier League club Leeds United and Scottish Premiership club Rangers.
+He is the son of 49ers co-chairs Denise DeBartolo York and John York, and nephew of former 49ers owner Edward J. DeBartolo Jr. York has been the 49ers' CEO since 2008, and acquired enough of his mother's shares to become the team's principal owner in 2024.

 Early life and education

 Born and raised in Youngstown, Ohio, York attended St. Charles Elementary School and Cardinal Mooney High School.
 In high school, he was a baseball team captain and the senior class president.
-York graduated from the University of Notre Dame with a bachelor's degree in Finance and History.
+York graduated from the University of Notre Dame with a bachelor's degree in finance and history.

 Career

 York began work as a financial analyst for Guggenheim Partners at their New York City offices, but left after approximately a year.
-After quitting his first job, York's parents brought him into their family owned team, the San Francisco 49ers, as director of strategic planning and later promoted him to vice president of strategic planning.
+After that job, York's parents brought him into their family owned team, the San Francisco 49ers, as director of strategic planning and later promoted him to vice president of strategic planning.

-In December 2008, Jed became CEO of the 49ers, with his parents transitioning to the posts of co-chairmen.
+In December 2008, York became CEO of the 49ers, with his parents transitioning to the posts of co-chairmen.
 In making the announcement, his father, John, said that Jed's previous posts served as an opportunity for him to learn how to run a major league franchise.
-Jed became the operating head of the 49ers, though his parents remained principal owners, and are responsible for providing resources and representing the 49ers at league meetings.
+Jed became the operating head of the 49ers, though his parents remained principal owners, and were responsible for providing resources and representing the 49ers at league meetings.

 In October 2010, with the 49ers off to an 0–5 start, York wrote to ESPN's Adam Schefter that the 49ers would win their division and make the playoffs.
-This proclamation led ESPN columnist David Fleming to refer to York as "kooky" and "goofy" and to note that York "backs up such bold declarations with a long list of qualifications starting with (1) his lifelong love of the 49ers, (2) his prestigious high school baseball career and (3) the fact that his godfather is Eddie DeBartolo."
+This statement led ESPN columnist David Fleming to refer to York as "kooky" and "goofy" and to note that York "backs up such bold declarations with a long list of qualifications starting with (1) his lifelong love of the 49ers, (2) his prestigious high school baseball career and (3) the fact that his godfather is Eddie DeBartolo."
 However, the 49ers did come within one game of backing up York's assertion.
 In 2011, the team finished the season 13–3 with the #2-seed in the National Football Conference.
 In the Divisional Round, they defeated the New Orleans Saints 36–32.
 The 49ers then hosted the NFC Championship Game against the New York Giants, where they lost in overtime 20–17.
 The success of the 2011 San Francisco 49ers was with much of the same team from 2010, but largely accomplished with the key addition of first-year head coach Jim Harbaugh.